Xavier577/nipro/readMe.md

 npm run dev (to render the react templates)
 ```

-Then you should have the web-app all well and running :) .
+After completing the steps, you should have the web-app all well and running :) .

 And if you don't have pipenv installed you can just install all the packages in the Pipfile
 or if you have them installed (by chance) it should work just fine. :)